intel/SDM-Processor-Topology-Enumeration/README.md

 ## License
 BSD Zero Clause License

-Copyright (C) 2023 Contact: toby.opferman@intel.com
+Copyright (C) 2023 Intel Corporation

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted.